plone/documentation/docs/classic-ui/csrf.md

 ## How to add a CSRF token to a link or form

-To pass a token you need either to:
+To pass a CSRF token you need either to:

 - pass an HTTP GET parameter name `_authenticator` with the token as the value,
 - include a form field named `_authenticator` with the token as the value and submit it with the form, or